 How important is logo visibility and scale?

 Very!
 When it comes to logos it’s important that you keep in mind your brand colors and also develop alternatives to ensure visibility and scalability.
 One good idea for this would be to develop a branding playbook with variations and different scales for different marketing material, always maintaining your brand colors and presence.

 Does making use of logo design tips improve the quality of your designs?

 Yes!
 Although there is a lot more work that needs to be done with regards to familiarizing yourself with logo creation tools and software, Logo design tips are essentially a road map to successful brand design.

 Great branding and advertising campaigns are not created overnight.
-The aforementioned points are important in creating a logo design that not only works for building your brand’s visual identity but also helping you run a successful business.
+The aforementioned points are important in designing a logo that not only works for building your brand’s visual identity but also helps you run a successful business.

-A well-designed logo has the ability to bring in more revenue (indirectly), improve customer retention rates and allow people to trust you as a credible brand.
-Practice certainly does make perfect and by following these core tips, you will able to create a great logo design that drives growth to your brand.
+A well-designed logo has the ability to bring in more revenue (indirectly), improve customer retention rates, and allow people to trust you as a credible brand.
+Practice certainly does make perfect, and by following these core tips, you will be able to create a great logo design that drives growth to your brand.

 About the author: Nida Asad is creative content writer at Animation Wonder.